nus-cs2113-AY2122S2/tp/docs/DeveloperGuide.md

 #### List Workout
 A summary of the general procedure of listing all the workouts being stored on WerkIt! is as follows:
 1. User enters the command `workout /list`.
-2. The application will then process this command and display all workouts stored in the workoutList at once.
+2. The application will then process this command and display all workouts stored in the `workoutList` object.

 The following sequence diagram illustrates how the `workout /list` command works in greater detail:

-> To simplify the sequence diagram, some method invocations that deemed to be trivial
+<span class="info box">:memo: To simplify the sequence diagram, some method invocations that are deemed to be trivial
-> have been removed from the sequence diagram.
-Reference frames will be elaborated further
+ have been removed from the sequence diagram.
+Reference frames will be elaborated further down this section.</span>
-> down this section.

 ![ListWorkoutUML](uml/sequenceDiagrams/workouts/images/listWorkout.png)
 <br>